-Brown Sugar Pancakes are soft, fluffy and cook perfectly every time.
+These Brown Sugar Pancakes are the best homemade pancakes ever!
+Made with simple ingredients, this easy pancake recipe makes soft, fluffy pancakes that cook perfectly every time.

-There once was a time when I pancakes scared me.
-I mean I wasn’t scared OF them…but I was scared to MAKE them.
+There once was a time when making homemade pancakes from scratch scared me.
+I mean I wasn’t scared OF pancakes…but I was scared to MAKE them.
 It wasn’t some overly dramatic phobia…it was just that…well…every time I tried I epically failed.

 Anywhooooo.
 Since I am not a quitter…except when it comes to diet and exercise…I grabbed a fun spatula and got back on the horse.
 Also, let’s just say that buying a fun spatula sometimes is all the incentive one needs.
 That and the promise of sugary carbs at the finish line.

 ps- I know that’s “supposedly” an Omelet spatula, but let’s all move on.

 This easy pancake recipe is a game changer, and I am confident to say this pancake recipe will be part of your Saturday morning routine!